Compatibility of card schemes

 (EM 4101-2)

-Legic yes (with partner company) rather unfeasible no rather not rather not
+Legic yes (with partner company) rather unfeasible Hardware-dependent

 (possible/not at all) means that there will be more or less effort to support it, depending on the application.
 There may be additional costs and waiting times for offers and implementation.